wedoforce/sf-dev-101-practice/README.md

 1. [collections.apex](./scripts/warmup/3.collections.apex)
 1. [loops.apex](./scripts/warmup/4.loops.apex)

-Check program output and try to match what you see in the code vs. output
+Check program output and try to match what you see in the code vs. output.
+There are additional questions to think of.

 Once you are comfortable with the concept, jump into real tasks located under _force-app/main/default/classes/tasks_ folder

 1. :notebook: `How to know if I've done the task`
+   1. push source to your default scratch org using SFDX CLI.
+From Terminal:
+      ```bash
+      sfdx force:source:push
+      ```
+   1. run the Task tests against your default scratch org using SFDX CLI.
+From Terminal(e.g. for BasicTasksTest checks):
+      ```bash
+      sfdx force:apex:test:run -n BasicTasksTest -r human
+      ```
 1. :notebook: `How to troubleshoot`
+   1. on source push, salesforce will check compiliation and highlight exact lines to address, e.g.
+      ```bash
+      === Deploy Errors
+      PROJECT PATH                                         ERRORS
+      ───────────────────────────────────────────────────  ────────────────────────────────────────
+      force-app/main/default/classes/tasks/BasicTasks.cls  Variable does not exist: myResult (26:5)
+      ```
+      means there is an issue in file BasicTasks.cls on line 26, column 5
+   1. on test failure, salesforce will highlight exact issue: expected vs. actual - use test details to check you logic, e.g.
+      ```bash
+      BasicTasksTest.testSumIntegers         Fail     System.AssertException: Assertion Failed: 3 + 15: Expected: 18, Actual: 0
+                                                Class.BasicTasksTest.testSumIntegers: line 11, column
+      ```

 ---